Direct Connect#

 To open the page of an LAG, go to the section Interconnect Direct Connect LAG.
 Find the necessary LAG in the resource table and click its ID.

-Bandwidth — The speed of an individual connection that belongs to the LAG.
+• bandwidth — the speed of an individual connection that belongs to the LAG;

-Connections — The number of connections in the LAG.
+• number of connections in the LAG;

-Virtual interfaces — The number of virtual interfaces attached to the LAG.
+• the number of virtual interfaces attached to the LAG.

-The tab contains a table with the summary information about the connections that belong to the LAG.
+The Connections tab contains a table with the summary information about the connections that belong to the LAG.
 More details of a particular connection can be viewed on its page.

 In the tab, you can create virtual interfaces for the LAG and delete existing ones.

-The tab displays the tags assigned to the LAG.
+The Tags tab displays the tags assigned to the LAG.
 You can add tags, edit keys and values, and delete tags.
 Learn more about using tags.

 Information about the Direct Connect gateway#